Connect with others who understand.

 • Frequent urination

-Could Any Side Effects Contribute to Weight Gain?
+Could Any Side Effects of Baclofen Contribute to Weight Gain?

-Some of the common side effects of baclofen could lead you to be less physically active, which may in turn contribute to weight changes.
-For example, dizziness may cause balance issues and make it harder to exercise safely.
-In addition, fatigue and weakness, also common side effects of baclofen, could make exercise more challenging.
+Some common side effects of baclofen may indirectly impact weight by reducing physical activity.
+For instance, dizziness can cause balance issues that make it challenging to exercise safely.
+Fatigue and weakness, also common with baclofen, may make physical activity more difficult to manage.

 What Else Causes Weight Gain in MS?

-Weight gain is a commonly discussed topic among people with MS, and there are many reasons someone with MS might gain weight.
+Weight gain is a common concern among people with MS, and many people wonder if the condition is to blame.
+There are many reasons someone with MS might gain weight.
 As one MyMSTeam member put it, “To be honest, I take so many prescription medications, I’m not sure which one would have helped with my weight gain.
 Of course, not being as physically active had something to do with it too.”

 • Stress, anxiety, and depression